 - INFORMATION AND STRATEGIES that will be needed during and after the event to enable a rapid recovery.

-The Weill Cornell Medical College Emergency Management Tool is designed for departmental business emergency planning.
+The Weill Cornell Medicine Emergency Management Tool is designed for departmental business emergency planning.
 "Departmental" is loosely defined as any unit of the campus: an academic department, an organized research unit, or an administrative support unit.
 The tool is flexible.

-The Weill Cornell Medical College Emergency Management Tool is easy-to-use and requires no advance training.
+The Weill Cornell Medicine Emergency Management Tool is easy-to-use and requires no prior training.
 However, we recommend that you begin your project by inviting Environmental Health and Safety to conduct an orientation for your planning group.